-75. A redress application may be paused, or resumed after being paused, at the request of the applicant (made in writing to the Scottish Ministers), at any time before a determination has been made.
-For these purposes, it is a determination under section 34 which is relevant, so an application may be paused even after an initial determination has been made in relation to it under section 36 (where applicable).
-In relation to "writing", see paragraph 49 of these Notes.

-- 76. The Scottish Ministers must notify Redress Scotland of a request once it is received by the Scottish Ministers.
-Once Redress Scotland receives this request, the determination of the application must be stopped until the application is resumed by the applicant requesting this, or until it is withdrawn (as provided for under section 31). - 77.
+- 82. A redress application may be paused, or resumed after being paused, at the request of the applicant (made in writing to the Scottish Ministers), at any time before a determination has been made.
+In relation to "writing", see paragraph 54 of these Notes. - 83.
+The Scottish Ministers must notify Redress Scotland of a request once it is received by the Scottish Ministers.
+Once Redress Scotland receives this request, the determination of the application must be stopped until the application is resumed by the applicant requesting this, or until it is withdrawn (as provided for under section 31). - 84.
 Subsection (5) states that where an application is paused under this section, it is to be treated as being withdrawn on the final day of the application period unless the applicant requests that their application should be resumed or withdrawn on or before the final day.
 This provides a longstop date in the event that there is no further engagement by the applicant with the paused application.